BPLIM/Workshops/BPLIM2019/readme.md

 # BPLIM Workshop 2019

-In this folder you can find all the presentations for the workshop "Reproducible Research and Modern Data Analysis: Concepts, Skills and Tool".
+In this folder you can find all the presentations for the workshop "Reproducible Research and Modern Data Analysis: Concepts, Skills and Tools".

 ## Presentations